antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ### Plot the CPT data
-Check that the data looks as expected by comparing to pdf reports if available.
+It is recommended to plot the data and check that it looks as expected.

 ````@example tutorial
 fig1 = Figure(size=(800, 800));